norc-heal/heal-app-docs/docs/resotrack/editresource.md

         <figcaption></figcaption>
     </figure>

     1. When you edit your first resource, the tool will create an "archive" folder and will archive the original version of your resource annotation (.txt) file there, so there are no issues with duplicate file naming.
-The User Status Message Box will also display a message providing information on the location of the original annotation file (See example above).
+The User Status Message Box will also display a message providing information on the location of the original annotation file (see example above).

     <figure markdown>
         ![](../app-screenshots/archive-folder.PNG)